jsfiddle/togetherjs/site/docs/index.md

 `TogetherJSConfig_includeHashInUrl`:
     When true (default false), TogetherJS treats the entire URL, including the hash, as the identifier of the page; i.e., if you one person is on `http://example.com/#view1` and another person is at `http://example.com/#view2` then these two people are considered to be at completely different URLs.
 You'd want to use this in single-page apps where being at the same base URL doesn't mean the two people are looking at the same thing.

+`TogetherJSConfig_disableWebRTC`:
+    Disables/removes the button to do audio chat via WebRTC.

 There are additional hooks you can configure, which are described in [Extending TogetherJS](#extending-togetherjs).

 ## Start TogetherJS Button